There are many duties and responsibilities of company directors for tax purposes.

 Where the director is treated as a self-employed contributor and insurable under Class S, Employers’ PRSI is not applicable to his salary.

 As you can see, establishing the correct PRSI class can be tricky and, if in doubt, it is advisable to apply to the ‘Scope Section’ of the Department of Social, Community & Family Affairs for clarification.
-Before making a decision, an officer from this section will review the circumstances thoroughly and will usually visit the company’s premises.
+Before making a decision, an officer from this section will review the circumstances thoroughly and may visit the company’s premises.

 Duties and responsibilities